 Handicraft gift sets

-A craft kit for making soaps.
-The kit can be used to make a film camera.
+The packaging can be used to make an old film camera.

-Watch the soap making video here
+Watch soap making video

-Check out the video on how to make a film camera here!
+Check out the video on how to make a film camera

 Crafting gift set for grinding your lucky stones.
 You can make an old-fashioned film camera from the kit packaging.